Jackson & Oglesby Law LLC logo

 What distinguishes Jackson & Oglesby is its deliberate focus: this is not a general law firm that handles bankruptcy as one of many practice areas.
 Every attorney, every staff member, and every process is oriented around consumer bankruptcy specifically.
 The firm holds membership in the National Association of Consumer Bankruptcy Attorneys (NACBA), the Indiana State Bar Association, the Indianapolis Bar Association, and the Kentucky Bar Association (Dana Oglesby is also licensed in Kentucky).
 Client reviews on Google (5.0/5 from 64 reviews) and Trustindex (5-star from 49+ reviews) consistently highlight staff responsiveness and compassionate handling of what are often stressful, emotionally difficult situations.

-For Indiana residents who have already determined that bankruptcy is their best path forward, Jackson & Oglesby presents a credible, accessible option with a proven track record.
+For Indiana residents who have already determined that bankruptcy is their best path forward, Jackson & Oglesby presents a credible, accessible option with a listed track record.
 The firm's main limitations are geographic (Indiana filers only) and scope-related: they do not offer debt settlement, debt negotiation, credit counseling, or credit repair services.
 Clients seeking alternatives to bankruptcy — such as debt management plans or settlement negotiations — would need to look elsewhere.
 Exact fee information is not available online, requiring a consultation to get real cost details.

 Services & Features